Inklingo

 The thunder scared the baby, and it started crying.

-The most common mistake is using the adjective 'asustada' (scared) when you mean the verb 'asustó' (caused fear).
-Remember: 'asustada' describes a feeling, while 'asustó' describes an action that creates that feeling.
+The most common mistake is confusing the adjective 'asustado' (scared/frightened) with the verb 'asustó' (he/she/it scared).
+Remember, 'asustado' describes a state of being, while 'asustó' describes an action of causing fear.

 Related Translations